Did you know?

 The University of Pretoria's Mapungubwe Museum displays the largest archaeological collection of gold artefacts in sub-Saharan Africa.

-The UNESCO World Heritage Site of Mapungubwe was once the capital of a country as large as Swaziland, surrounded by more than 200 satellite towns.
+The UNESCO World Heritage Site of Mapungubwe was once the capital of a country as large as Swaziland surrounded by over 200 small villages.

-Archaeologists have been carefully picking over the ruins for decades, and they tell us the rule of the Kingdom of Mapungubwe extended from about 1050 AD to 1270 AD, just as Europe was struggling through the Dark Ages and dealing with a rampant Genghis Khan.
+Archaeologists have been carefully picking over the ruins for decades that tell us the rule of the Kingdom of Mapungubwe extended from about 1050 AD to 1270 AD, just as Europe was struggling through the Dark Ages and dealing with a rampant Genghis Khan.

-They say a mini Ice Age stripped the area of its resources, effectively bringing the kingdom down.
-Not long after the demise of Mapungubwe, the fortified city of Zimbabwe - capital of the Monomotapa Empire - rose to the east.
+There is evidence that indicates that a mini Ice Age stripped the area of its resources, effectively bringing the kingdom down.
+Not long after the demise of Mapungubwe the fortified city of Zimbabwe (capital of the Monomotapa Empire) rose in the East.

 Travel tips & Planning info

 Tel: +27 (0)12 428 9111

 Tel: +27 (0)15 534 2014